mattbierner/blog.mattbierner.com/_posts/2017-04-18-i-am-a-camera.md

 My wireless streaming approach again makes use of the iPhone's personal hotspot feature, and getting started was incredibly simple: I just configured `wpa_supplicant` on the Pi to connect to my iPhone's personal hotspot.
 Once the Pi connects, it can then be accessed from any other device on the hotspot by IP address, which will fall somewhere in the range: `172.20.10.x`.
 Using the IP, I could ssh into the Pi from my phone to initiate streaming, as well as connect to the mjpeg stream itself.
 (I wasn't able to get hostname resolution working properly however, so I always had to use the IP.)

-{% include image.html file="tripod1.jpg" description="While I forgot to add a tripod mounting screw hole, it this was nothing a little gaffer tape couldn't fix" %}
+{% include image.html file="tripod1.jpg" description="While I forgot to add a tripod mounting screw hole, this was nothing a little gaffer tape couldn't fix" %}

 For all the usability benefits of wireless streaming, there are some pretty major downsides, not the least of which is latency.
 Even with a very low resolution stream, the lowest glass-to-glass latency I saw using wireless streaming on the personal hotspot was somewhere around 200ms, roughly double that of the wired connection.
 The latency also tends to be spiky.
 Increasing the resolution or framerate of the stream only makes these problems worse.
 720p at 30fps proved to be the limit of acceptable performance, and I chose to go with a 640x480 stream at 48fps for reliability.
 Sure the resolution sucks, but the latency is consistently lower.